-I have a disabled child, what happens for me?
+I have a disabled child, what happens to me?

 If you have a disabled child and they cannot share a room with another child, then the additional room can also be awarded for under occupation purposes so long as they child receives the middle or high rate of the care component for Disability Living Allowance.
 Proof of the Disability Living Allowance being in payment and a supporting letter from your GP may be required.

-I’m a foster carer, what happens for me?
+I’m a foster carer, what happens to me?

 Foster carers are allowed one additional room.
 You will be allowed the additional room providing that you have either fostered/currently fostering a child, or are an approved foster carer, in the last 52 weeks.

 I cannot share a bedroom with my partner, how does this affect me?